cenk1cenk2/automounter/README.md

 Since SMB4k unfortunately not working as intended on my system, I made this crude implementation with this little twist to suffice.

-## Dependencies
+## Dependencies and Prerequisites

 * For now only Linux platform is supported.
-* nmblookup therefor samba-common has to be configured, since this is a crude implementation it uses nmblookup to lookup the WINS name of the device in network
+* nmblookup therefor samba-common has to be configured, since this is a crude implementation it uses nmblookup to lookup the WINS name of the device in network.

+## Compiled Version
+You can find the compiled version in the [releases](https://github.com/cenk1cenk2/automounter/releases/latest).

 ## Setup